 - Census – Few county copies survive but there are some lists that perform much the same function as the federal census for periods prior to 1790 when the first federal census was taken.
 The so-called “corn lists” of the period 1714-1716 list colonists who were taxed for provisions during the Tuscarora War.
 These lists are in the tax lists of the Colonial Court Records (CCR 190) and are for the northeastern coastal counties, which was the settled part of NC at that time.
 Additionally, a census of sorts was taken in the colony during the years 1741-1752.
 It has been printed in the Winter, 1966 volume of the Journal of North Carolina Genealogy on pages 1759-1769.
 This list is actually one of headrights, and indicates the number of white persons in a household (with the exception of part of 1741 when whites and blacks in one household were added together) but serves much the same purpose as a census.

-- Estate records – Loose estate records, the 508 series are arranged alphabetically, as is the 510 series of guardian records, everything else, such as inventory or account volumes, is arranged chronologically.
+- Estate records – Loose estate records; the 508 series are arranged alphabetically, as is the 510 series of guardian records.
+Everything else, such as inventory or account volumes, is arranged chronologically.

 For information about what to expect when working with county records in the Search Room, go to the topic “Doing Your Homework Before You Arrive.”
-Many county records are described and indexed in our online catalog, MARS; for information on MARS, or for other information about our online finding aids, go to the topic “MARS and Online Finding Aids.”
-Container lists of selected county records are also available on the County Records page on the Archives website; watch the blog for announcements of new container lists and additions to the county records available in the Search Room.
+Many county records are described and indexed in our online catalog; for information on MARS, or for other information about our online finding aids, go to the topic “Online Finding Aids, and Digital Collections.”
+Container lists of selected county records are also available on the Archives website; watch the blog for announcements of new container lists and additions to the county records available in the Search Room.